 - 200g small mushrooms

-- If you are making your own stock follow this if not jump to 2 below: into a deep pot of water put the chicken carcass, giblets and any bones and flesh, cover with water, add the onion, carrot and peppercorns and bring the lot to the boil.
+- If you are making your own stock follow this if not jump to 2 below: into a deep pot of water put the chicken carcass, giblets and any bones and flesh, cover with water, add a chopped onion, chopped carrot, chopped celery and peppercorns and bring the lot to the boil.
 Then turn it down, leaving to simmer until you need it.
+Drain and use the liquid.

 - Cut your pancetta or bacon into short thick strips.
 Add the butter into a thick-bottomed casserole, throw in the bacon and cook over a moderate heat.
 Stir it occasionally making sure they don’t burn.
 When it has a nice golden colour get it into a bowl and leave behind the lovely fat in your pan.

-- Now, season the chicken pieces put them in the hot fat in the casserole and fry so that the skin is honey coloured.
-While the chicken is colouring in the pan, peel and roughly chop the onions and carrot, and wash and chop the celery.
+- Now, season the chicken pieces put them in the hot fat in the tight casserole dish (not too large you don’t want the liquid to be big but strong) and fry so that the skin is honey coloured.

 - Lift the chicken out and into the bowl with the pancetta.
-Add the onions and carrot to the pan and cook them slowly, stirring from time to time, until the onion is translucent.
+Add the onions, celery and carrot to the pan and cook them slowly, stirring from time to time, until the onion is translucent.
 Add the garlic as you go and don’t let it burn.

 - Return the chicken and pancetta to the pan, stir in the flour and let everything cook for a minute or two before pouring in the cognac and wine then tucking in the herbs.
 Spoon in ladles of your chicken stock until the entire chicken is covered.